egovernment/egovernment.github.io/_how-to/part-a/145-remove-a-requirement-from-a-registration.markdown

 Every requirement should belong to registration, every registration belongs to a service.

-So in order to remove a requirement you need to now from which registration of what service it should be removed.
+So in order to remove a requirement you need to know from which registration of what service it should be removed.

 To remove a requirement from registration: